anbox-cloud/discourse-docs/clustering.md

 However, it means that less containers will be launched on that node, reducing contention for GPU resources.

 Containers can be configured to use a hardware or software video encoder for video encoding.
 This can be done through the `video-encoder` field declared in the manifest file when creating an application as well.
-See [ Managing applications](https://discourse.ubuntu.com/t/managing-applications/17760) for more details.
+See [Video encoder](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) for more details.

 ## LXD auto scaling